 While the importance of promoting reading among children gets the majority of attention, benefits abound for seniors who read, too.
 In fact, reading is linked with a number of positive outcomes for older adults, including enhanced memory retention, sharper decision-making skills, stress reduction, better sleep, and even the delayed onset of Alzheimer’s and dementia.
 Not to mention the fact that it’s pleasurable, too.

-If your aging loved one suffers from cognitive impairment which impedes his/her ability to read, try reading together.
-This one-on-one form of interaction is not only enjoyable, but can also be a means of deepening your connection.
+If your aging loved one suffers from a cognitive impairment that impedes his/her ability to read, try reading together.
+This one-on-one form of interaction is not only enjoyable but can also be a means of deepening your connection.

 Another easy way to rekindle your aging loved one’s interest in reading?
 Find the right reading material.
 Both Goodreads and Amazon offer roundups of books suitable for seniors.
 Or stop by your local library and ask the librarian for recommendations.

 Sharing the Fun

 Seniors who are already avid readers can benefit from sharing their love for reading with others.
 From joining a book group to volunteering as a reader at a local preschool, these activities offer invaluable opportunities for older adults to engage with and influence the world around them.
 In addition tofostering social interactions, volunteering to read to children can also boost your aging loved one's mood while adding an essential sense of purpose and meaning to life.
 Don't have a book club for seniors or a preschool reading program in your area?
 Look into starting one of your own.

 One of the most amazing things about books?
 They open doors to experiencing new things and different ways of thinking.
 For seniors, in particular, getting lost in a good book is more than just an entertaining experience; it can also be a liberating one.

 Reading can offer profound physical, mental, and emotional benefits to older adults.

 If your aging loved one struggles to read due to age-related changes, adaptive technology can help.